ddan9/iwcheck/README.md

 #### iwcheck (en)

-This is just looped iwconfig program from wireless-tools package which I did just for convenience.
+This is just looped iwconfig program from wireless-tools package which I made just for convenience.
 Designed to receive updated information about the quality of the network connection

 [🔙 Menu](#Menu)